sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 ```

 In the output, the `drop-type` column indicates the type of the Flow Drop Event.
-An `Active` drop event indicates an on-going drops for the specific flow.
+An `Active` drop event indicates on-going drops for the specific flow.
 A `Stopped` drop event indicates that the flow is no longer experiencing any packet drops.
 It may be noted that not all platforms support both types of events.
 Certain platforms report only `Active` drop events.

 ```
 shell # bdbg show drops active flows detail 2022